uport-project/veramo-website/docs/guides/cli.md

 :::

 The core API of Veramo is exposed by the CLI tool.
 You can perform all major functions using the CLI locally.
+This guide will walk you through the basic functions to get you started.

-First we need to install the CLI gloablly:
+First we need to install the CLI globally:

 ```bash
 npm i veramo -g
 ```

-To check the CLI has installed run
+To check the CLI has installed run:

 ```bash
 veramo -v